John Boswell Maver

 John Maver (born 1932) is an Australian pianist and composer.

-Maver was born in Sydney, where he studied the piano: first under Miss Purcell of Botany Bay, then with Kathleen Horne and Ramsay Pennycuick.
+Maver was born in Sydney, where he studied the piano: first under Quadale Dingle of Botany Bay, then with Kathleen Horne and Ramsay Pennycuick.
 As a student of the NSW Conservatorium of Music, he studied piano with the noted pianist/composer Frank Hutchens (a pupil of Tobias Matthay), and composition with Raymond Hanson.
 In Sydney, he performed on radio 2CH, gave recitals and taught before sailing for London in 1968.

 Since then, he has given a wide range of concerts, including the Wimbledon Summer Festival, Leighton House, and a much-publicised 1981 Royal Wedding Day concert at St. Martin-within-Ludgate.

 He is one of the very few composer-pianists on the circuit today.
 In addition to a wide repertoire of neo-classical music and virtuoso Romantic music, he has established a considerable reputation with the performances of his own compositions, as well as his own poetry (Albion Enigma) and he has presented concerts of extemporised keyboard work.

 He has worked with Ballet Rambert, the Royal Ballet, Arts Educational Schools and the mime artists Adam Darius and Nathaniel.
 He was also Musical Director of the International Arts Centre—participating in an American production (Pantomime) of Hansel and Gretel.

 Maver returned to Australia for two years' sojourn, where he continued to give recitals, most notably for the Polish-Australian Cultural Society (which was filmed) and performances at the Sydney Opera House with the Australian Ballet and the English dancer Maina Gielgud for a television film Frozen Music He also appeared in the Sydney Spectacular for the Australian Broadcasting Commission.
 At the same time he made himself known as an actor—appearing in TV.
 Series, commercials, and feature films—chief among which have been Bodyline, The Last Bastion playing opposite Timothy West, Land of Hope, and Burke and Wills-in the role of conductor (an operatic sequence with Greta Scacchi).